IMD domain: Family members

+Subgroups

 The vertebrate IRSp53/MIM family is divided into two major groups: the IRSp53 subfamily and the MIM/ABBA subfamily.
 The putative invertebrate homologues are positioned between them.
 The IRSp53 subfamily members contain an SH3 domain, and the MIM/ABBA subfamily proteins contain a WH2 (WASP-homology 2) domain.
 The vertebrate SH3-containing subfamily is further divided into three groups according to the presence or absence of the WWB and the half-CRIB motif.
 The IMD domain can bind to and bundle actin filaments, bind to membranes and interact with the small GTPase Rac.

+Structure

 The IMD domain folds as a coiled coil of three extended alpha-helices and a shorter C-terminal helix.
 Helix 4 packs tightly against the other three helices, and thus represents an integral part of the domain.
-The fold of the IMD domain closely resembles that of the BAR (Bin-Amphiphysin-RVS) domain, a functional module serving both as a sensor and inducer of membrane curvature.
+The fold of the IMD domain closely resembles that of the BAR (Bin-Amphiphysin-RVS) domain, a functional module serving both as a sensor and inducer of membrane curvature that is compatible for plasma membrane protrusions including filopodia and spines.
 The IMD domain is also known as the I-BAR domain because of its inverse curvature of the membrane binding surface compared to that of the BAR domain.
 The WH2 domain performs a scaffolding function.